SEA-ME/ADS_Self-driving-mail-cart/README.md

 To address this, this peer-to-peer educational project has been created to provide an accessible and engaging way for people to learn about autonomous driving.
 Participants will use Raspberry Pi computers, motors, wheels, and other off-the-shelf components to build and control their PiRacers, using open-source software libraries and tools such as TensorFlow, ROS, and OpenCV.

-Teams of participants will work together to build the best PiRacer for delivering mail.
-Throughout the project, participants will learn about and apply key concepts in autonomous driving, including computer vision, machine learning, control systems, and robotics, as well as develop skills in software engineering, project management, and teamwork.

-The goal of this project is to provide an accessible and engaging way for people to learn about autonomous driving and gain hands-on experience with the technology.
-Whether you are a student, hobbyist, or professional, this project offers a unique opportunity to explore and experiment with autonomous driving, and be a part of the future of this exciting and rapidly-evolving field.
 </br>